 It is because medical professionals stand in a position of trust and confidence to their patients that they are held to a standard of ordinary care in the rendering of their professional services.

 If you or someone you know has been injured or suffered wrongful death due to the professional negligence of a medical provider you can turn to medical malpractice attorney Jacob Regar to advise you of your rights.

 I offer my professional experience to help victims of substandard medical care recover for the painful and inconvenient physical symptoms that they must bear to live with.

 There is no question that the road to justice in a medical malpractice case is replete with heavy opposition.
 That's why you need a fierce advocate to take a chance and commit to discovering the evidence that proves your case.

-I will provide a confidential and FREE consultation.
+I will provide a FREE consultation.
 I will spend the necessary time with you to fully evaluate your case.
 And when necessary I will speak with my medical consultant for further insight into your facts.